infinum/rails-handbook/File Upload.md

 # Only add this gem if you are going to use Amazon S3 as storage
 gem 'aws-sdk', '~> 2.1'

-# Only add these gems if you are goint to handle image uploads
+# Only add these gems if you are going to handle image uploads
 gem 'mini_magick'
 gem 'image_processing'
 gem 'fastimage'